 Salaries and Benefits.
-The Department requests \$187,957 more than enacted from general revenues for salary and benefit expenses.
+The Department requested \$187,957 more than enacted from general revenues for salary and benefit expenses.
 The request restores unachieved turnover savings of \$233,567 from filling three vacant positions by January 1, 2012.
 The Department's request decreases benefit expenses by \$41,102 based upon employee medical benefit choices, clothing allowances and benefit rate changes consistent with the FY 2012 planning values but fails to incorporate the proper benefits, underfunding it by \$20,287.
 It appears the Department eliminated holiday pay for E-911 and the Capitol Police, in error.
 For the Capitol Police this value is \$4,508.

-The Governor recommends \$23,794 less than requested to reflect additional turnover savings from maintaining a vacancy, medical and the correct benefit rates.
+The Governor recommended \$23,794 less than requested to reflect additional turnover savings from maintaining a vacancy, medical and the correct benefit rates.
+The Assembly included general revenue turnover savings of \$150,000 based on an updated review of vacancies.

 Other Operations.
-The Department requests \$15,513 less than enacted for all other operating expenses, which is consistent with prior year spending.
-The Governor recommends funding as requested.
+The Department requested \$15,513 less than enacted for all other operating expenses, which is consistent with prior year spending.
+The Governor recommended funding as requested.
+The Assembly concurred.